Skip to main content

 Virginia law doesn’t require landlords to provide renters with a grace period.
 If the lease or rental agreement provides it, make sure to follow it.

-For instance, if it gives tenants a grace period of 5 days, then you must wait until the 6th day to serve the notice.
+For instance, if it gives tenants a grace period of 5 days, then you must wait until the 6th day to serve the written notice.

 30-Day Notice to Quit for Tenants with No Lease Agreement